LSSTDESC/DC2-production/README.md

-# SSim_DC2
+# DC2

-The repository holds all of the issues, tools and validations used for the DC2 production.
+The repository holds all of the issues, tools and validations used for the DC2 simulated dataset production.
 It also holds LaTex files which document the DC2 production strategy and techniques and DESC tech-notes documenting our findings.
-There is a GitHub Issues list to track the work necessary to complete the production.
-See the Issues and Milestones for more information.
+There is a [GitHub issues list](https://github.com/LSSTDESC/DC2_Repo/issues) to track the work necessary to complete the production.
+See the Issues and Milestones for more information, and to join in!

-Last edited by C. Walter